-Go Large With The Chocolate Hazelnut & Caramel Cake
+Go Big With The Chocolate Hazelnut & Caramel Cake

 Do you like chocolate?
 Hazelnuts?
 What about caramel?
 If you're a fan of all three, then we have good news!
-With three layers of sponge and a super trio of flavors, our Chocolate Hazelnut and Caramel Cake really knocks it out of the park.
-Throw some cream and waffles into the mix and get ready for one of our most luxurious desserts yet.
+With three layers of sponge cake and a super trio of flavors, our chocolate, hazelnut, and caramel cake really knocks it out of the park.
+Throw some cream and waffles into the mix and get ready for one of our most luxurious desserts yet!

 - 3 eggs